More China coronavirus cases, deaths; U.S. urges citizens off ship

 China is struggling to get the world’s second-largest economy back to work after an extended Lunar New Year holiday with the central bank pledging to support companies, but travel bans and quarantine orders are frustrating business as usual.

-Beijing has told those returning to quarantine themselves for 14 days, while the transport ministry said travel volumes were about a fifth of what they usually are after the holiday, which was extended for 10 days to help stall the virus.
+Beijing has told those returning to quarantine themselves for 14 days, while the transport ministry said travel volumes were a fraction of what they usually are after the holiday, which was extended for 10 days to help stall the virus.

 The total number of infections across mainland China was 66,492 after 2,641 new cases were confirmed as of Friday, the National Health Commission said.